-- February 9, 2017: The Ninth Circuit Court of Appeals upholds the federal judge in Seattle’s restraining order against the executive order. that was determined earlier in February.
-Legal questions were brought against the order stating that the barred countries unjustifiably targeted Muslim nations and peoples.
+- February 9, 2017: The Ninth Circuit Court of Appeals upholds a federal judge in Seattle’s restraining order against the executive order that was determined earlier in February.
+Legal questions were brought against the order stating that the travel ban unjustifiably targeted Muslim nations and peoples.

 Executive Order 2.0

-- March 6, 2017: President Trump issues second Executive Order acting as a replacement to the first to limit potential challenges.
-The porder has roughly the same effect as the first.
-The new ban lays out a far more specific national security basis for the order, blocks the issuance only of new visas, and names just six of the seven countries included in the first executive order, omitting Iraq.
+- March 6, 2017: President Trump issues second Executive Order, replacing the first, to limit potential challenges.
+The order has roughly the same effect as the first.
+The new ban lays out a far more specific national security basis for the order, blocks the issuance only of new visas, and move to ban travel from just six of the original seven countries included in the first executive order, omitting Iraq.

 - March 15, 2017: Legal challenges brought by the state of Hawaii stall the ban hours before it is set to take affect.